 Professional Nursing Review is a preparatory course designed to review concepts required for the licensure examination and entrance into practice as a professional nurse.
 Course content includes review of application of National Council Licensure Examination for Registered Nurses (NCLEX-RN) testing plan.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis team, and member of the profession within the scope of the nursing process.
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

 RNSG 2144 NURSING SKILLS II